 The matter was resolved through mediation.
 The settlement secured extensive post-termination restrictions, the return of all company property as well as a significant sum being paid out for damages.
 The company also recovered the majority of their costs as part of the deal.

-The team working on the case was led by Susanna Gilmartin, who was supported by Ben Stepney and Kerri Boorman.
+The team working on the case was supported by Ben Stepney and Kerri Boorman.
 Together they assisted the client in helping them to identify evidence and build a case sufficient to base injunction proceedings upon.
 Through robust and pragmatic advice, they enabled the client to take the legal and moral high ground, counselling them on how to manage the communications about the claim internally with their other employees, their suppliers and customers and to reach a successful conclusion for the business.